 Happy New Year!
-We hope you had a nice Christmas break and are looking forward to 2020.
+We hope you had a nice Christmas break and are looking forward with positivity to 2022.

-Today, New Year’s resolutions can be an important part of our lives, helping us to self-reflect, to set personal goals and serve as a health and wellness check-up.
+New Year’s resolutions can be an important part of our lives.
+They can help us to self-reflect, to set personal goals and serve as a health and wellness check-up.
 So how do we set great goals and turn them into habits that will see us through the year?

 Here are our top tips: